AutonomyLab/autonomy_hri/autonomy_human/README.md

 - `~cascade_profile_file`: Similar to `~cascade_file`.
 Should only be set if `~profile_hack_enabled` is set to `True`

 - `~skin_enabled`: Determines if probabilistic skin segmentation should be performed.
 The default value is `False`.
 If set to `True`, the pixels in the detected facial area would be first thresholded, then used to determine the human skin's histogram.
-This histogram is then used to determine probabilistically (using a Bayesian filter) the likelihood of each pixel in the image to be human's skin.
+This histogram is then used to determine probabilistically (using a Bayesian filter) the likelihood of each pixel in the image to be from human's skin.
 The `output_rgb_skin` is a grayscale image created from that probability distribution.

 - `~gesture_enabled`: Enables the optical flow calculation in two regions around human's face.
 Default is `False`.